turi-code/userguide/deployment/pred-on-premises.md

 First, check that you can access the service from within the Docker host.
 If it is not accessible from within the host, then:

 * Ensure that Docker is running.
-* Ensure that the predictive services docker processese are running by executing setup_dato_ps.sh again.
+* Ensure that the predictive services docker processes are running by executing setup_dato_ps.sh again.

 You may want to run through your network configuration to ensure that the service is accessible.
 Note that on OS X and Windows you need to add port